 Flip flops (any shoe that only has a strap between the toes), athletic type sandals, and slippers are unacceptable.
-Crocs can only be worn with the strap.
+Crocs are not allowed, only on Tag Days.
 Pants that extend past and cover the shoe are not acceptable.

 Tattoos/Piercings